 III.
 FOUR PURVEYORS OF THE SOCIAL GOSPEL

 As the true-to-its-history Christian church fought back against the Social Gospellers in the early 1900s, efforts for the most part proved inalterable.
-The bug had penetrated the bark; now into the meat of the tree, rapid reproduction was occurring in all strata of society.
+The bug had penetrated the bark.
+Now into the meat of the tree, rapid reproduction was occurring in all strata of society.

-Many denominations, seminaries, mission agencies and publishers had been devastatingly impacted.
+Many denominations, seminaries, mission agencies, and publishers had been devastatingly impacted.
 Denominations like the Northern Baptists, Presbyterians, Methodists, and Lutherans had been infected and forever affected.
-(Granted today there are non-Social Gospel aspects of each which survived or were reformed under respective banners.)
-As the battle for theological purity waged on the competition became fierce: the Modernist-Fundamentalist Controversy was a huge theological war.
-And as the Modernists repeatedly won out, taking control of much of the aforementioned, the Fundamentalists looked to rebirth and rebuild institutions that embodied a biblically-accurate, personally-salvific faith characteristic of historic reformation Christianity.
+(Granted, today there are non-Social Gospel aspects of each which survived or were reformed under respective banners.)
+As the battle for theological purity waged on, the competition became fierce: the Modernist-Fundamentalist Controversy was a huge theological war.
+And as the Modernists repeatedly won out, taking control of much of the aforementioned, the Fundamentalists looked to rebirth and rebuild institutions that embodied a biblically accurate, personally salvific faith characteristic of historic reformation Christianity.

 Seminary professor J. Gresham Machen is helpful on this point.
 Princeton Theological Seminary was an outstanding Presbyterian seminary possessing a high view of Scripture until the denomination went liberal.
 It was only a matter of time until the great orthodox professors of the institution would be forced to depart, Machen being one.
 They founded Westminster Seminary in response.
-In reflection of the competition, Machen would state that these were two altogether different religions and that the clash was as profound and as grim as comparatively speaking, “Christianity and Confucianism.”
-The liberal Christian Century magazine editor Charles Clayton Morrison would say, “Two worlds have clashed . . . the world of Tradition and the world of Modernism.”
-“One is scholastic, static, authoritarian, individualistic; the other is vital, dynamic, free and social.”
-This is a pretty good sound-bite capsulation of the competing theologies.
+In reflection of the competition, Machen would state that these were two altogether different religions and that the clash was as profound and as grim, as comparatively speaking, “Christianity and Confucianism.”
+The liberal Christian Century magazine editor Charles Clayton Morrison would say, “Two worlds have clashed … the world of Tradition and the world of Modernism.
+One is scholastic, static, authoritarian, individualistic; the other is vital, dynamic, free and social.”
+This is a pretty good sound-bite encapsulation of the competing theologies.